Toowoomba

 Time:

-Lectures are held on Wednesday evenings at 6pm, please arrive by 5:45pm.
+Lectures are held on Wednesday evenings at 6pm, please be seated by 5:45pm.

 Membership: